Education Partners at Stonehenge

 Our CPD sessions are interactive and provide practical advice on how and where the Stonehenge World Heritage Site fits into the new curriculum.
 The session is based around the late Neolithic and Bronze Age periods covering the following areas;

 - Explorer backpacks that can be used on site at Stonehenge

-- Learning through objects during the Stone Age
+- Learning about the Stone Age through objects

-- Explore and experiment how Stonehenge was constructed
+- Explore and experiment with possible ways in which Stonehenge could have been constructed

 - The myths and legends behind Stonehenge